Have questions? We've got answers.

 Since 1982, Project Transition has been providing recovery supports to thousands of members, there are few questions we've never been asked.
 Below are some of our most frequently asked questions.
 However, we always welcome more and are happy to discuss any concerns or curiosities you have.

-Where Project Transition's recovery centers?
+Where are Project Transition's recovery centers?

 Where will I live?

 To receive treatment at Project Transition, you must also reside in one of our apartments or townhomes.
-Simply put, you cannot live in your own independent residence and receive outpatient treatment at your leisure, and we do not provide "housing".
+Simply put, you cannot live in your own independent residence and receive outpatient treatment at your leisure, and we do not provide "housing."